joeltg/brainfreeze/README.md

 1. A Python wrapper for the TFHE library.
 This is `tfhe.py` and `tfhe_utils.py`.
 They're written using `ctypes` and is probably the most useful part of this whole rigmarole.
 2. A collection of homomorphic circuits (adders, muxes, RAM, CPU) built from TFHE gates.
 They inherit from the `Circuit` class in `circuits.py`.
 The CPU design is inspired by [this one](https://github.com/briandef/bf16).
 3. A minimal Brainfuck computer.
-The interface in `brainfreeze.py` exposes `compile`, `evaluate`, and `decompile` functions to interact with it concisely.
+See it in action in `main.py`.

 ## API